Please be aware, the information on this page relates to Bedford Hospital

 You will have seen your GP or a Consultant with concerns about your bowels, for example bleeding or a change in bowel habit that does not seem to be returning back to normal.
 The GP or Consultant would have then referred you for this examination to find the cause of your symptoms.

 If the Endoscopist thinks the bowel lining does not look normal they will use this opportunity to take tiny samples of tissue called biopsies.
 Sometimes small benign growths, called polyps, are found at Sigmoidoscopy.
 Polyps are generally removed there and then.
-Some polyps, if left for years, have the potential to change into cancers.
+Some polyps, if left for some years, have the potential to change into cancers.

 The benefits of a Flexible Sigmoidoscopy are that it is quick and that it examines the part of the bowel where most bowel problems occur.